At a Glance: Best Air Pistol

 Smith & Wesson M&P 40 .177 Caliber BB Gun Air Pistol

-An air pistol that is becoming one of the top choices, the Smith & Wesson M&P 40.
-177 Caliber BB air pistol is an excellent replica of the S&W firearm.
+The best air pistol for target shooting is the Smith & Wesson M&P 40.
+177 Caliber BB air pistol.
+It is an excellent replica of the S&W firearm.

 This is designed to be a BB repeater driven by a single 12g CO2 cylinder concealed in the piston’s grip.
 It also has an incorporated accessory rail under the muzzle where you can place a flashlight or a laser to give you better visibility or for use in emergencies.